 Cu Lao Cham - Hoi An

-The topographical formations of maritime-marsh origin lie to the east of the township of Hoi An, in the villages of Cam Chau, Cam An, and Cam Thanh and with a stretch along the coast south of the Thu Bon River running past Trung Phuong (Duy Xuyen district).
-The most typical are the deposits at Cam Chau, with a maximum height of 0.8–1.2 m and sediment of black mud due to the presence of organic matter.
-They are, in essence, of ancient seas, and after the sea receded, they remained as swamps and marshes and have been filled up gradually.
-They are approximately 2000 years old.
+Topographical formations of maritime-marsh origin lie to the east of the township of Hoi An in the villages of Cam Chau, Cam An and Cam Thanh, and stretch along the coast south of the Thu Bon River running past Trung Phuong (Duy Xuyen district).
+The most typical are deposits found at Cam Chau, which reach a maximum height of 0.8–1.2 m and comprise black, muddy sediment indicating the presence of organic matter.
+These deposits provide evidence of ancient seas which receded leaving behind swamps and marshes that gradually filled up.
+They are approximately 2,000 years old.

-There are the two core areas, long-term and concentrative conservation are strongly focusing on land/seascape diversity in order to conserve the ecosystems, habitats, species and genetic resources, and to preserve the intactness of the ecosystems, the wild areas from the upset made by people.
-The corridor between two core areas is considered as the ecological buffer and transition areas linking the River mouth (Cua Dai) and the archipelago outside.
-This zone contributes a lot to recover the marine ecosystems in the whole area.
+There are two core areas where long-term conservation focuses on preserving land/seascape diversity with a view to conserving ecosystems, habitats, species and genetic resources intact, and preventing disturbance by human populations.
+The corridor between the two core areas is considered the ecological buffer zone and transition area linking the river mouth (Cua Dai) and the archipelago.
+This zone contributes substantially to the recovery of marine ecosystems in the area.

 The area boasts a very rich biodiversity.
 According to research, there are 947 kinds of creatures living around the marine area of the islets, including 178 species of fish, 122 species of seaweed, 134 species of coral, 144 species of shellfish, 25 species of crustacean and many other marine species.
 Characteristic fish species include the coral grouper (Epinephelus coralicola), bumphead parrotfish (Bolbometopon muricatum), angelfishes (Pomacanthidae) and the endangered humphead wrasse (Cheilinus undulates).